 Overlays In Underwriting On Government And Conventional Loans

 The mortgage industry went through a major overhaul after the subprime crisis.

-- Mortgage Guidelines were implemented and most lenders had implemented their own overlays.
+- Most lenders had implemented their own overlays

 - They used to be able to get credit cards, car loans, bridge loans, and mortgage loans

-- or have been bought out by larger giant banks like JP Morgan Chase, Bank of America, Citibank, or Wells Fargo.
+- or have been bought out by larger giant banks like JP Morgan Chase, Bank of America, Citibank, or Wells Fargo

 Qualifying For Mortgage With Lenders That Have Overlays In Underwriting